 - 5.12 Prohibited Software Functions.
 Player Terminals shall not have software or hardware that determines the outcome of any Electronic Scratch Ticket Game.
-Nothing herein is intended to prohibit the Player Terminal from creating the appropriate Scratch Ticket and On-Line Game graphics and animation to correspond to, display or represent, in an entertaining manner, the outcome.
+Nothing herein is intended to prohibit the Player Terminal from creating the appropriate Scratch Ticket and Online Game graphics and animation to correspond to, display or represent, in an entertaining manner, the outcome.
 In addition, Player Terminals shall not have any software that: - 5.12.1 Determines which Scratch Ticket outcome from within the Scratch Ticket Subset is transmitted to the Player Terminal; or - 5.12.2 Alters the amount of the payout of the Electronic Scratch Ticket as received from the Central Computer. - 5.13 Quick-Pick Function.
-Nothing herein shall prohibit the use of a quick pick function on the Player Terminal in conjunction with the playing of the On-line Lottery Game. - 5.14.
-Wagers; Displaying Electronic Scratch Ticket Outcomes.
+Nothing herein shall prohibit the use of a quick pick function on the Player Terminal in conjunction with the playing of the On-line Lottery Game. - 5.14 Wagers; Displaying Electronic Scratch Ticket Outcomes.
 Players shall make wagers using a Player Terminal to purchase Electronic Scratch Tickets.
-Following a purchase, the Electronic Scratch Ticket shall be displayed on the Terminal's video screen for the purpose of revealing the outcome of the selected ticket, provided that players shall be required to physically interact with the terminal in order to reveal the outcome, such as by pressing a button or touching a video touch screen.
+Following a purchase, the Electronic Scratch Ticket shall be displayed on the Terminal's video screen for the purpose of revealing the outcome of the selected ticket. - 5.15 Cash Standards.
+When cash is used, the following procedures shall be performed by accounting/auditing employees who are independent of the transactions being reviewed: - 5.15.1 For each drop period, accounting/auditing employees shall compare the report information required in Section 7.1.10 (a) to the total cash acceptor drop amount for the period.
+Discrepancies shall be resolved before the generation/distribution of any statistical reports. - 5.15.2 TGA will be notified and follow-up shall be performed for any one machine having an unresolved variance between actual cash drop and the report information required in Section 7.1.10 (a) in excess of an amount that is both more than \$25 and at least three percent (3%) of the actual cash drop.
+The follow-up performed and results of the investigation shall be documented and maintained for inspection.